 Blackheads are different from other forms of acne because they are clogged hair follicles filled with dead skin cells and oil.
-Learn more about blackheads in the next section and use this guide to learn more about what causes blackheads on your cheeks, how to get rid of them, and how to prevent them from coming back.
+Use this guide to learn more about what causes blackheads on your cheeks, how to get rid of them, and how to prevent them from coming back.

 ©shironosov via Canva.com

 Blackheads are clogged hair follicles that are congested with a mixture of dead skin cells and sebum—an oily substance that is secreted by your skin for hydration and protection.
 A blackhead is medically known as an open comedo because the pore opening is not sealed (as opposed to a whitehead, or closed comedo, where the pore opening is obstructed).
 Blackheads can appear anywhere on your body (wherever you have hair follicles), but they are most noticeable on your face.